-How To Check For Breast Cancer - Breast Cancer Now
+Breast Cancer Awareness Month - How To Check For Breast Cancer

-October marks Breast Cancer Awareness month and it’s a highly worrying fact that 5,000 people in October alone will be diagnosed with the disease.
+As October marks Breast Cancer Awareness month it’s a highly worrying fact that breast cancer is the most common cancer in the world.
+Over 55,000 people are diagnosed every year in the UK alone.
 Thankfully with advanced research and raised awareness almost 9 in 10 women will survive breast cancer for 5 years or more after diagnosis with survival rates doubling in the past 40 years.
-However the key to increasing survival rates is early detection.
-Breast Cancer Now provide an insightful and coherent guide to checking your breasts to ensure you are aware of the key signs and symptoms of breast cancer should you uncover something unusual.
+However early detection is the key to increasing survival rates and so checking your breasts as a regular part of your self care routine is essential.
+Here, Breast Cancer Now provides an insightful and coherent guide to checking your breasts to ensure that you are aware of the key signs and symptoms of breast cancer should you uncover something unusual.

 How To Check Your Breasts